SkrFractals/Comparser/README.md

 Example of a pattern-matching multi-defition:
 factorial(0) : 1; factorial(x) : xfactorial(x - 1)
 Example of cacheSize:
-(0)function(x, y) : x + y^x /* this will have cache disabled, and each evaluation will get computed again, even if it is called with the very same arguments immediately again.
+(0)function(x, y) : x + y^x _/* this will have cache disabled, and each evaluation will get computed again, even if it is called with the very same arguments immediately again.
-function()
+function()_

 Ternary function definition:
 (_\<expressionCacheSize\>_)function(_\<expressionArguments\>_) : _\<expressionCondition\>_ ? _\<expressionTrueDefinition\>_ : _\<expressionFalseDefinition\>_
 Works like argument pattern matching, except the condition can be complex instead of matching an argument exactly
 Example: factorial(x) : x \<= 1 ?
 1 : xfactorial(x - 1)
 This example also generates two definitions.
 The first one will have the condition, and the second one would assume the condition was false if it gets matched after it.
-Ternary definitons can be chained, but not nested.
+Ternary definitions can be chained, but not nested.
 Valid example: f(x) : _\<conditionA\>_ ? _\<ifA\>_ : _\<conditionB\>_ ? _\<elseIfB\>_ : _\<else\>_
 Invalid nested example: f(x) : _\<conditionA\>_ ? _\<conditionB\>_ ? _\<ifAB\>_ : _\<ifAnotB\>_ : _\<ifnotA\>_
 Valid alternatives to that nested ternary: